 The religious accommodation request should spark a dialogue between employer and employee to find a mutually agreeable solution.
-If the company's initial proposal is insufficient or too vague, you may consider responding with a counterproposal that is more specific or more tailored to your request.
+If the company's initial proposal is insufficient or too vague, you may consider asking for a meeting or responding with a counterproposal that is more specific or more tailored to your request.
+[14]

-Companies cannot terminate you or refuse to hire you because they think they might have to grant a reasonable religious accommodation request.
-[10]
+Companies cannot legally terminate you or refuse to hire you because they think they might have to grant a reasonable religious accommodation request.

-Title VII also prohibits retaliation against an employee who "oppose[s] any practice made an unlawful employment practice by this subchapter."
-[11] The "EEOC has taken the position that requesting religious accommodation is protected activity" covered by the anti-retaliation provision.
-[12] However, at least one federal appellate court has held that employees can only allege retaliation if they were retaliated against for opposing the unlawful denial of a religious accommodation, not if they were retaliated against for making the accommodation request itself.
-[13]
+Title VII also prohibits retaliation against an employee who "oppose[s] any practice made an unlawful employment practice by this subchapter."[15]
+The "EEOC has taken the position that requesting religious accommodation is protected activity" covered by the anti-retaliation provision.
+[16] However, at least one federal appellate court has held that employees can only allege retaliation if they were retaliated against for opposing the unlawful denial of a religious accommodation, not if they were retaliated against for making the accommodation request itself.
+[17] And, although the law does protect you from retaliation, it is still possible that the employer will take adverse action against you or will respond to your accommodation request by becoming overly critical of other aspects of your job performance to the point that you are fired for other alleged offenses.